blickers/livebackup/README.md

 ```
  sudo vi ./etc/fstab
 ```
-And boot from it.
-Here is an GNU grub example of booting from a VHD file:
+And then boot from it.
+Here is an example of a grub.cfg configuration for booting from a VHD file:

 ```
  menuentry "GNU/Linux in VHD IMAGE (Hard disk mode, read and write)" {